Aashish-kumar-Aman/Pizza-Sales-Project/README.md

 **KPI REQUIREMENT**

-We need to analyze key indicators for our Pizza sales data to gain insights into our buisiness performance.
+We need to analyze key indicators for our Pizza sales data to gain insights into our business performance.
 Specially, we want to calculate the Following metrices:

 **1.** **Total Revenue:** The sum of the total price of all pizza orders.